JayRGopal/clickme_video/README.md

 	cd clickme_video/
 	npm install

-Note: if using axdfrnaconda, you may need to use the following commands:
+Note: if using anaconda, you may need to use the following commands:
 * ```conda install nomkl numpy scipy scikit-learn numexpr```
 * ```conda remove mkl mkl-service```